Hamsda/EmoTrackerPacks/ootrando_overworldmap_hamsda/README.md

 All locations have a capture spot, where you can mark what is at that location.
 If the location is useless, just mark off the icon to clean up the map.
 Later you can see what led where by simply hovering over the locations.

+The settings allow you to select which pools are actually shuffled (split based on Dev-R branch, since it is the most popular for ER).
+If they are not shuffled, the appropriate captures are placed at (almost) all locations and certain locations are hidden since they are useless regardless of any other settings.

-There are two variants, one for keysanity and one without, but none of the items are actually used for "logic" (to show/hide some entrances).
+There are two variants, one for keysanity and one without, but none of the items are actually used for "logic" (to show/hide entrances).

 Additionally there are counters for the useful indoors entrances, so you can evaluate how much focus to put on exploring more entrances: